GoogleContainerTools/kpt-functions-catalog/functions/go/upsert-resource/README.md

 <!--mdtogo:Long-->

-Upsert is an operation that adds a resource(uniquely identified by Group, Kind, Name and Namespace(GKNN)) if it does not already exist, or replaces it if it already exists in the input list of resources.
+Upsert is an operation that adds a resource(uniquely identified by Group, Kind, Name and Namespace) if it does not already exist, or replaces it if it already exists in the input list of resources.
 `upsert-resource` function offers a safe way to upsert a resource to the list of input resources.

 <!--mdtogo-->